bartificer/programming-by-stealth/docs/pbs82.md

 This has the advantage that everything happens in a known order, but the disadvantage that everything always happens in series, which is very inefficient and slow.
 Given a typical web page often contains tens or even hundreds of little elements that need to be fetched from a URL, this would make the web unusably slow, and users understandably cranky!

 This is why non-blocking I/O was incorporated into the JavaScript language by making some built-in functions operate _asynchronously_.
-When JavaScript meets one of these asynchronous built-in functions it starts that function running in the background and immediately moves on to the next line and continues executing the script.
+When JavaScript meets one of these asynchronous built-in functions, it starts that function running in the background and immediately moves on to the next line and continues executing the script.

 This asynchronous approach is non-blocking because the second line is not blocked from executing by the first.
 There is no waiting around, execution continues!

-The asynchronous paradigm has the obvious advantage of being more efficient — doing many things at the same times definitely makes pages load faster!
+The asynchronous paradigm has the obvious advantage of being more efficient — doing many things at the same time definitely makes pages load faster!
 But, this efficiency comes at a price!

-When you’re programming asynchronously you have no guarantee of the order in which things happen, and, you have no way of knowing when an operation will complete.
-In our above example the 4th line of code can’t run until the operation initiated by the first completes.
+When you’re programming asynchronously, you have no guarantee of the order in which things happen, and you have no way of knowing when an operation will complete.
+In our above example, the 4th line of code can’t run until the operation initiated by the first completes.
 How can we ensure that in an asynchronous world?
 JavaScript’s answer to this was callbacks — i.e. asynchronous functions take a reference to a function as an argument, and they execute that function when the operation completes.
 If the operation produces output, that output gets passed to the callback when it’s executed.

-To make our pseudo-code example work in an asynchronous world we would need to re-write it something like this:
+To make our pseudo-code example work in an asynchronous world, we would need to rewrite it something like this:

 ```
 const rate = fetchExchangeRate('EUR', 'USD', function(rate){ $('#rate_placeholder').text(rate); });